karinatimm/next-gen-ai-app/README.md

 This project was designed to explore how modern AI tools can be integrated into real-world SaaS products - from **content generation** to **subscription monetization** - while keeping everything scalable, responsive, and developer-friendly.

+## 🚨 Notes

-> ⚠️ **Note:** This is a portfolio/learning project created to explore modern AI integrations in web apps.
+> ⚠️ 📝 This is a portfolio/learning project created to explore modern AI integrations in web apps.

+> ⚠️ 💳 The app uses **Stripe in test mode**. 🚫 Do **not** use your real credit card details.

+> ⚠️ ✅ You can test Stripe subscriptions using card number `4242 4242 4242 4242` with any future expiry/CVC and card holder.

 ---